-- 25. On or before November 30, 20--, the parties shall provide to the tribunal in digital form: - a) Copies of all witness statements exchanged between the parties; - b) Copies of expert reports exchanged between the parties; - c) A joint brief containing all exhibits to witness statements, as well as documents identified by both sides pursuant to paragraph 23 hereof, in chronological order, indexed and tabbed; - d) Disclosure of information or documents from one side which the other side intends to refer to or rely upon at the hearing; - e) A hearing schedule setting out the proposed order of proceeding at the hearing, including any preliminary motions, opening and/or closing statements, the order in which the witnesses will be examined, and the anticipated time required for the examination of each witness.
+- 25. On or before November 30, 20--, the parties shall provide to the tribunal: - a) Copies of all witness statements exchanged between the parties; - b) Copies of expert reports exchanged between the parties; - c) A joint brief containing all documents identified by both sides pursuant to paragraph 23 hereof, in chronological order, indexed and tabbed; - d) Disclosure of information or documents from one side which the other side intends to refer to or rely upon at the hearing; - e) A hearing schedule setting out the proposed order of proceeding at the hearing, including any preliminary motions, opening and/or closing statements, the order in which the witnesses will be examined, and the anticipated time required for the examination of each witness.

 - 26. If the parties are unable to agree as to any of the above, one or both of them shall initiate a meeting or conference call with the tribunal to resolve the issue. - 27.
-Any brief containing more than one document shall contain a hyperlinked table of contents and bookmarks for each document.
-Bookmarks shall contain information that describes the document, i.e. not just Tab numbers.
-The page numbering of the brief shall be the same as the page numbering of the pdf. - 28.
-Written submissions should, where possible, include hyperlinks to other documents referenced therein, e.g. exhibits or legal authorities. - 29.
 On or before December 7, 20-- the parties shall deliver any pre-hearing memorial, factum or other written submission that a party wishes to submit, along with copies of any key cases or other authorities with important passages highlighted and tabbed.